munroegroup/munroegroup.github.com/_posts/2014-02-05-building-an-ember-app-with-ember-app-kit-rails-part-2.md

 Let's start moving things along and get some real work done in creating our books application.
 Initially, I'm thinking each book will be represented by a title, author, and a link to Amazon for the book.
-In a standard Rails project, I might create a books resource at this time to kick things off.
+In a standard Rails project, I might create a books resource to kick things off.
 With EAKR, it's a very similar task, with a little dash of something extra, ```--ember```.

 Let's go ahead and create the books resource,